"In all things be passionate"

 2004 British Antarctic research ship

-New Zealand military - finding NZ military pieces is tough as our armed forces are so small in number
+finding NZ military pieces is tough as our armed forces are so small in number

 c.
 1967 brushed chrome rule (#6260) with imperial & metric blade